First level master

 Admission

-CV and motivation letter evaluation + introductory interview
+CV and Qualifications evaluation + Assessment interview and English proficiency evaluation

 Academic credits